“A ruined planet cannot sustain human lives in good health. A healthy planet and healthy people are two sides of the same coin.”

 End of carousel collection.

-As humans respond to a changing climate, these challenges increasingly occur at the intersection of the environment and human health.
+As humans respond to climate change, these challenges increasingly occur at the intersection of the environment and human health.
 The driving force for this program design is the recognition that our future calls for leaders with foundational knowledge to understand these challenges and lead their resolution—grounded in Georgetown’s Jesuit values of service, social justice, and care for the whole person and planet.

-About the program partnersMS-CEH is an interdisciplinary program focused on cross-cutting themes, and is the first of its kind to fully synthesize scientific, policy, and process methods across environment and health-related subject areas.
+Explore careersMS-CEH is an interdisciplinary program focused on cross-cutting theme.
+This program is the first of its kind to fully synthesize scientific, policy, and process methods across environment and health-related subject areas.
 Students will:

 The complex challenges that lie at the intersection of environmental change and human health necessitate a versatile group of professionals.
 Backed by cutting-edge research and committed social engagement, this program equips students with scientific, process, policy, finance and project planning evidence and skills that are synthesized across the Environment & Health fields, with a lens of resolving complex public problems driven by a changing climate.
 Students are expected to finish this program equipped with the theoretical foundation and practical skills to address the detrimental health impacts of environmental change, with a particular focus on impacts to vulnerable frontline communities.